-If given the choice, the majority of today’s diners would prefer to pay with a card.
-When that option isn’t available, it can be a major inconvenience for your customers that can cost you repeat business.
+If given the choice, the majority of today’s diners would prefer to pay with a card over cash.
+But in order to make that option available, you need the help of restaurant merchant services providers.

-That said, the ability to accept credit cards comes with a price tag – primarily in the form of fees that cut into a restaurant’s already razor-thin margins.
+That said, working with a restaurant merchant services provider comes with a price tag – primarily in the form of fees that can cut into your restaurant’s already razor-thin margins.
 No surprise that this is a deterrent for many independent restaurant owners.

-If these fees have been preventing you from jumping on the credit card bandwagon – or if you’ve been blindly paying processor fees and wondering whether it’s really worth it – we’re here to help.
+If these fees have been preventing you from working with a restaurant merchant services provider – or if you’ve been blindly paying fees and wondering whether it’s really worth it – we’re here to help.

-By explaining how payment processing companies work, where your fees actually go, and how to make sure you’re getting the best bang for your buck.
+By covering everything you need to know about restaurant merchant services providers, including the role they play in authorizing a credit card transaction, where your fees actually go, and how to make sure you’re getting the best bang for your buck.

 Let’s get started.